Every cloud has a silver lining.

 Politician of all persuasions have plenty of reasons for preventing people like Hegel, or your old grandmother for that matter, from poisoning young minds.

-For one thing, if you know about the dialectic then you know that left and right are both part of the same thing:
+For one thing, if you know about the Hegel and the dialectic then you know that left and right are ultimately part of the same thing:

 You can’t have one without the other.
 They feed on each other.
 That’s what no politician wants us thinking about.